LucasDelfino92/morrowindsharp/main.md

 Equipped weapons will be shown on player and NPCs' hips or backs.
 Additionally features a comprehensive set of high quality quiver and scabbard assets.
 The additional files improve the position of sheathed bows, and increase the amount of weapons covered by the mod.

-> ℹ️ Patching Weapon Sheathing with Morrowind Optimization Patch
+### Patching Weapon Sheathing with Morrowind Optimization Patch:

 - Right-click **Morrowind Optimization Patch** under your **Bug Fixes** separator, then click **Reinstall Mod**.
 - You will be prompted with a **BAIN** installer, here select the following options and click **Ok**: